tydaeus/notes/markdown/about_markdown(md)_files.md

 ## Converting Markdown to HTML
 Many Markdown converters exist that will convert markdown to html for easier reading.

-### markdown npm package
+### commonmark npm package
-The `markdown` npm package provides nodejs functionality for converting Markdown to html, and can also provide a command-line utility to perform the conversion.
+The `commonmark` npm package provides nodejs functionality for converting Markdown to html, and can also provide a command-line utility to perform the conversion.

-To install the command-line utility: `npm install -g markdown`.
+To install the command-line utility: `npm install -g commonmark`.

-To use the command-line utility: `md2html MyMarkdown.md > MyHtml.html`.
+To use the command-line utility: `commonmark MyMarkdown.md > MyHtml.html`.

 ### markdown css
 After converting markdown, you may also want to apply styling beyond the default html styling.